LaylaD4/LaylahDePaull_T2A2/README.md

 PostgreSQL’s performance can be impacted by several factors, including large tables, inefficient query structures, and complex data relationships.
 As an applications data grows, these factors become more significant.
 PostgreSQL, by default, uses sequential scans, where it reads each row in a table to find the required data.
 This method can become inefficient as tables grow larger, leading to slower query execution times.
 To improve performance, it’s crucial to understand PostgreSQL’s indexing mechanisms, which allow the database to quickly locate the required data without scanning the entire table.
 Complex queries that involve multiple joins between tables or aggregations can also place a heavy load on the database, further affecting performance.
 Therefore, maintaining good performance requires a solid understanding of query optimisation, indexing, and efficient database design.

-For example, as the recipes table in your API increases in size, a simple query like the one below could lead to slower query execution times, especially if the database isn't properly optimised.
+For example, as the recipes table in my API increases in size, a simple query like the one below could lead to slower query execution times, especially if the database isn't properly optimised.
 Proper indexing and query optimisation are essential to maintaining performance as an applications data grows in volume and complexity.

  ```Python
  # controllers/recipe_controller.py